rcgoncalves/scripts/README.md

 This scripts are licensed under GNU General Public License version 2.

 ## List of Scripts
-* `get-backups.sh`
+* `get-backups`

-  Downloads backup archives from a remote machine, and stores those files in a local folder.
+  Downloads backup archives from a remote machine, and stores those archives in a local folder.

   It is prepared to preserve multiple versions of the backup files.
-Thus, the local folder where the backups are store contains date information in its name.
+Thus, the local folder where the backups are stored contains date information in its name.

-  The first backups downloaded in a month are saved in a folder with name format `backup-m-<YEAR>-<MONTH>`.
+  The first backups downloaded in a month are saved in a folder with name format `backup-m<YEAR><MONTH>`.
-  The first backups downloaded in a week are saved in a folder with name format `backup-w-<YEAR>-<WEEK>`.
+  The first backups downloaded in a week are saved in a folder with name format `backup-w<YEAR><WEEK>`.
-  The remaining backups are saved in a folder with name format `backup-d-<YEAR>-<MONTH>-<DAY>` (which means at most one backup is saved per day).
+  The remaining backups are saved in a folder with name format `backup-d<YEAR><MONTH><DAY>` (which means at most one backup is saved per day).

   It also deletes the old backup files after a configurable period of time.
-  This period of time can be different for monthly, weekly and daily backups.
+  **Note:** the files to delete are determined according to the modification time provided by the file system.
+  Thus, those timestamps should not be changed after the creation of the backups.

 * `incbackup.pl`